djndl1/CSNotes/cpp/a_tour_of_cpp.md

 ```

 Note the keyword `override`.
 It is optional, but using it allows the compiler to catch mistakes, such as misspelling of function names or slight differences between the type of a `virtual` function and its intended overrider.
-The explicit use of override is particularly useful in larger class hiearchies where it can otherwise be hard to know what is supposed to override what.
+The explicit use of override is particularly useful in larger class hierarchies where it can otherwise be hard to know what is supposed to override what.

 ### Class Hierarchy